dribnet/purvs/README.md

-## PS4 Infinite LandScape Part 1
+## PS4 Infinite LandScape Part 2

-Just took images of my problem set 3, which will be the what I base my ps4 off.
-I want to extend what I did in ps3 into the infinite landscape, I will do this by making it when you zoom in, it reveals details such as vegatation and trees and maybe some other objects if lag permits.
-I really liked the isometric view point, and hope it will translate well to the framework we will be using for ps4.
+Got my landscape drawing infinitely with some noise going on, took a bit of playing around and had to steal some of the example code but its working.
+From here I want to start adding in more details to different zoom levels and add some more variety to the landscape in general (thinking biomes).
+I'll try and add some waters and trees next before moving onto mountains.
+Lag doesn't seem to be too bad at the moment, so I won't worry about that now, but will keep it in mind moving forward.